lojjic/bidi-js/README.md

 ## Compatibility

-It has no external dependencies and therefore should run just fine in any relatively capable web browser, Node.js, etc. The provided distribution `.js` files are valid ES2015, and can be down-compiled using Babel or similar if needed.
+It has no external dependencies and therefore should run just fine in any relatively capable web browser, Node.js, etc. The provided distribution `.js` files are valid ES5.

 ## Usage